 - Unsafe driving — violations such as speeding, improper lane change, inattention.

-- Fatigued driving — evaluated using driver hours of service (HOS) records, because an excessive number of hours behind the wheel is considered evidence of fatigue.
+- Fatigued driving — evaluated using driver hours of service (HOS) records that are usually recorded on an electronic logging device (ELD), because an excessive number of hours behind the wheel is considered evidence of fatigue.

 - Driver fitness — which covers training, medical issues, licensing and certifications.